Wallace & Gromit: A Matter of Loaf and Death: Plot

-Escaping in Piella's old Bake-O-Lite hot air balloon, Gromit and Fluffles arrive at Wallace's house as he lights the candle on the cake.
-After a struggle, the cake falls onto the floor, revealing the bomb.
-Wallace and Gromit are attacked by Piella, who reveals she detests bakers after her weight gain ended her career as the Bake-O-Lite Girl.
-She is just about to kill Wallace with a wrench, but she is attacked by Fluffles in a forklift truck.
-In the chaos, the bomb falls into Wallace's trousers; Gromit and Fluffles neutralise the explosion with dough while Piella leaps onto her balloon.
-Her weight drags the balloon into the crocodile enclosure in the zoo, and she is eaten by the crocodiles.
-Gromit tries to console Fluffles, but she leaves, ashamed of her participation in Piella's crimes.
-Dejected, Wallace and Gromit decide to take their minds off things with a delivery, and are joined by Fluffles, who returns and reconciles with Gromit.
+Escaping in Piella's old Bake-O-Lite hot air balloon, Gromit and Fluffles arrive at the scene as Wallace lights the bomb's fuse and, following a struggle, its true colours are revealed.
+Wallace and Gromit are then confronted by Piella, but just as she is about to dispatch the former, Fluffles opposes her using the duo's forklift.
+In the chaos, the bomb ends up in Wallace's trousers, but Gromit and Fluffles manage to neutralise its explosion as Piella escapes in her balloon.
+However, her weight drags the balloon down into the zoo, where she is eaten alive by its crocodile.
+Gromit tries to console Fluffles and offers her to stay with them, but she leaves on account of the tragedy.
+When Wallace and Gromit decide to take their minds off things with a delivery, they find Fluffles waiting outside as she joins them.